ksyuk/SQLi_detection/README.md

 4. Set all files to utf-8 character encoding.

-5. Edit the dataset by using files in `dataset/edit_dataset.py`.
+5. Edit the dataset by using functions in `dataset/edit_dataset.py`.

 ## Virtual Environment
 ```zsh